rcsmit/COVIDcases/README.md

 * **sliding_r-number.py** - integrated in number_of_cases_interactive.py
 * **number_of_cases_interactive_IC.py** - try to calculate the number of people at the ICU.
 Estimate too high due, probably due to lower ICU-rates when there are more cases
 * **masterfile_covid.py** - continued in covid_dashboard_rcsmit.py
+* Some files without the postfix streamlit are continued in the streamlit version
+*
 ## DATA FILES

 * **knmi2.csv** - weather info